Exeter City Fire Brigade: World war two

 In preparation for World War Two, Exeter was allocated 10 emergency pumps by the Home Office.

 Effective from August 1941, all regional brigades were amalgamated under the National Fire Service, including the Exeter brigade.

 During the Blitz large temporary water tanks were placed around the city as firefighting preparation, including the central garden of Southernhay, and the moat of Rougemont Castle.

 The most severe firefighting test was on 4 May 1942, when large parts of the city were destroyed, mostly by fire rather than the initial explosions.
 Firefighting resources were brought to the city from as far away as Reading, with 195 pumps and 1,080 personnel drafted in, and it wasn't until the 7 May that the fires were all under control and the reinforcements could be stood down.

 The Exeter Brigade was part of this national service until the Fire Services Act 1947 came into effect in 1948.
 The number of brigades created by the act was far fewer than had amalgamated, with only one fire service per county or county borough.
 Exeter was reconstituted as an independent service from Devon, as Exeter was still a county borough.

+Unrest in the brigade

+In September 1952 allegations were made of unrest in the brigade, leading to the start of a public inquiry by John Scott Henderson QC.
+The inquiry was closed after the allegations were withdrawn, but the government then instructed the Chief Inspector of Fire Services to urgently inspect the brigade.